Indeed, why bother? Because it’s interesting, it’s fun and, best of all, it’s free!

 Is it Really Free?

 Meanwhile, you can subscribe for free and get new issues once per week (and no ad-only mailings!)
-There’s a place below to put your e-mail address so you can get started.
+There’s a place in the sidebar to put your email address so you can get started.

 No Strings Attached